GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Rest, Wellness, and Basic Needs.md

 **Stout**, $2.25 per quart
 Lasts 12d12+40 days if unopened.
 Lasts a day once opened.
 You can drink a single serving of stout without major effect other than providing fluid appropriately.
 Each serving of stout provides 3 points of inebriation.
 A quart provides 3 servings.

+Any single serving of a normally alcoholic beverage can be had sans alcohol at certain establishments.
+This costs 1d4+4 times as much however.